-The transfer policy for nursing students is consistent with that of Clarion University; however, nursing credits are transferable only if received from an associate degree or bachelor's degree program within the preceding two years.
-If the individual has been out of a nursing program for more than two years, the Nursing Mobility Profile I must be taken for transfer of nursing credit.
-Diploma students who transfer must take the Nursing Mobility Profile I for transfer of nursing credit.
+The transfer policy for A.S.N. students is consistent with that of Clarion University however, nursing credits are transferable only if received from an associate's degree or bachelor's degree program within the preceding two years.
+If the individual has been out of a nursing program for more than two years, the NLN-Accelerated Challenge Exam must be taken for transfer of nursing credit.
+Diploma students who transfer must take the challenge exams for transfer of nursing credit.